mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-27--kubernetes-the-chinese-way/index.md

 <!-- /TOC -->

+> DRAFT - this article is still undergoing some "research"...

 When trying to run a Kubernetes cluster in China you quickly realize that 404s will take away the fun from it.
 This tutorial is based on a [Github repository](https://github.com/mpolinowski/kubernetes-for-china) but re-written to cater for CentOS servers.